omicscodeathon/crc_shotgun2/README.md

  - Reveal the microbial composition and ecological changes in patients with colorectal cancer
  - Characterize microbial implicates in Colorectal Cancer infections using shotgun metagenomics approach
  - Predict conserved bacterial functions using in-silico bacterial metagenomic analysis
+ - Validate the pipeline using Squeezemeta and YAMP
 ![figure](./figures/data_samples.png)

 ## Methodology